roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Her teacher nodded wearily.
 "An A+, Trisha.
 Let me know if you ever want to do any extra credit again."

  No way!
 Never again!The words screamed through the cheerleader's head, but she just smiled, winked at him, and nodded.
-Report_Story #1